Dark Mode

 Quetta, PAKISTAN - Pakistani security forces on Saturday foiled a wave of coordinated terrorist attacks across Balochistan, killing dozens of militants after assaults were launched at more than 12 locations, including Quetta, Noshki, Dalbandin, Pasni, and Gwadar, security sources said.

-According to officials, militants belonging to Fitna al-Hindustan (BLA) carried out near-simultaneous attacks targeting markets, police stations, security force installations, and other public locations in the early hours of the morning.
+According to officials, militants belonging to Fitna al-Hindustan (BLA) carried out near-simultaneous attacks in the early hours of the morning, targeting markets, police stations, security force installations, and other public locations.

-Pakistan’s armed forces, the Frontier Corps (FC), and Balochistan Police responded swiftly, neutralizing 58 terrorists during Saturday’s operations.
+Pakistan’s armed forces, the Frontier Corps (FC), and Balochistan Police responded swiftly, neutralizing 67 terrorists during Saturday’s operations, officials said.

 Security officials said the attackers were in continuous contact with handlers based in Afghanistan during the assaults.
-Ten security personnel were martyred, while several others sustained injuries in the clashes.
+In total, 15 security personnel were martyred, while nearly 60 others civilians and security personnel sustained injuries in the clashes.

 Witnesses described scenes of chaos in parts of Quetta following the attacks.
 “I saw many terrorists lying on the roads after they attacked a police station,” one eyewitness told The South Asiaa Times.